What is a Teaching Circle?

 Yes!
 The staff of the Kossen Center for Teaching & Learning is always available to help Teaching Circles with their pedagogical or technological questions.
 We may also be able to recommend reading materials or other resources related to your Teaching Circle’s topical focus.

 Teaching Circles may also apply for small grants of up to $500 to support their work.
-These grants are intended to supply reading materials, software, technology, classroom supplies, guest speaker fees, local travel, or other expenses necessary for the work of the Teaching Circle.
+These grants are intended to supply reading materials, software, technology, classroom supplies, guest speaker fees, local travel for the group to visit a nearby program of relevance or to support guest speaker travel, or other expenses necessary for the work of the Teaching Circle.
 Grant monies are not to be used for providing refreshments at meetings.
 If there are more requests than we have money to fund, then the Director will call upon the Kossen Center for Teaching & Learning Advisory Committee to review the proposals and make recommendations.

 To apply for funding, please complete this application form.